SkylineCommunications/dataminer-docs/connector-help/connector_help/Anevia ViaDemand.md

 This is the same as the Anevia Soap System driver.

-On this page you get an overview of some general server paramaters.You can view the **RAM memory** parameters, **API version** and CPU usage.When you press the **Credentials** button, you can set your username en password to communicate with the server.On this page, you also have the ability to reboot your server.
+On this page you get an overview of some general server paramaters.
+You can view the **RAM memory** parameters, **API version** and CPU usage.
+When you press the **Credentials** button, you can set your username en password to communicate with the server.
+On this page, you also have the ability to reboot your server.

 ### Configurations